The ‘ukulele is a highly-pitched little beast. But what if you tune your uke a half-step down to F# B D# G#?

 Because of the lower pitch, all of your chord shapes and notes change location.
 This is great for some keys, but terrible for others.
 A C chord shape becomes a B. Which is great for playing in B! …But it also means that to play a C chord you must play C# chord shape.
-This is fantastic for jamming along with your favorite easy song on the radio and challenging yourself with harder chord shapes.

 For easier reference I’ll call the F#-B-D#-G# tuning a B6 tuning – just like how standard C6 is G-C-E-A.